Tejas320/Blog-generation-aws-genai/README.md

 S3: Stores the generated blog content and related assets.

-API Gateway: (Optional) Exposes a RESTful API to trigger the blog generation process.
+API Gateway: Exposes a RESTful API to trigger the blog generation process.

 ## Features
 Serverless: Fully managed by AWS, with no server maintenance required.